How it works · Asset-backed co-ownership

 Flexible buying & selling of shares

 Member-to-member transfers after the 12-month minimum hold.
 RYDA handles the paperwork.
-The LLC's planned exit at year 2 (or 60K miles) gives every shareholder a clean liquidity event by default.
+The LLC's planned exit at year 2 (or 60K miles) gives every member a clean exit event by default.

 08